PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 Thus we needed an abstraction.
 The two most popular are `isolated-vm` and `vm2` :

-- [`isolated-vm`](https://github.com/laverdet/isolated-vm) is used by various big companies and claims to be secure.
+- [`isolated-vm`](https://github.com/laverdet/isolated-vm) claims to be secure and various big companies use it.
 Each "isolate" runs in a new thread, with controllable CPU and memory limits.
 There are methods to copy data between the main thread and an isolate, and we can share objects and functions between the host and the isolate.
 It's not a perfect sandbox, but it's as close as we can get.
 - [`vm2`](https://github.com/patriksimek/vm2) has a different isolation model.
 Each "VM" runs in an isolated NodeVM context, in the same thread as the rest of the app.
 There are no memory or CPU limits we can enforce.
 You run the code locally, but don’t share any variables with the host app.

 While `isolated-vm` felt like a great fit because of its emphasis on security, its implementation [wasn't a success](https://github.com/PostHog/posthog/issues/6855#issuecomment-853879421).